- This post contains affiliate links. Read more here.

 A comfortable, reliable collar and leash are key for bigger dogs.
 A no-pull harness like the well-regarded SENSEation harness allows you some extra control if you clip the leash to the front.
 This collar guide and this leash guide can help you make the right choice for your dog.

-Before you go, practice with your dog!
+Before you go, practice.
 A well-trained dog on leash is more likely to be a welcome guest.